Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 <br/>

-## 2.3 Limited Chinese second-hand market and the potential in its UK counterpart
+## 2.3 Background: Chinese and UK Second-hand Markets

 The secondhand market in China is at its nascent but growing dramatically. <br/>